An exclusive gaming industry community targeted

 We ran our usual power draw test, 3DMark06 under XP SP3 patched to current asof June 28.
 Just for fun, we threw in the 4850e and the X4 9600 from the lasttest, as well as the 8750 X3.
 So now you can compare a K8, X3, X4 B2 and a X4 -ein terms of power.
 It looks like this.

-The raw numbers The lowest idle number is of course the 4850e, and it beats the quads byalmost 20W, the really odd part is the greater than 20W gap from there to the8750 X3.
+The lowest idle number is of course the 4850e, and it beats the quads byalmost 20W, the really odd part is the greater than 20W gap from there to the8750 X3.
 Lose one core, gain 20W?
 Binning problem, or binning opportunity?
 Thedual core 4850e also takes the bottom of the loaded power charts, and there is abig 33W gap to the 9350e.
 From there, the 8750 and 9600 are almost on top ofeach other.

 Performance is about where you would expect it to be, the 4850e taking up thebottom with sub-1200 scores, and the others right on top of each other at1540+/-2.
 A quick overclock of the 9600 to 2.8GHz barely moved the score, so3DMark06 looks pretty GPU bound here.